Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-- On the next page, provide details the issue in the Describe your problem field.
+- On the next page, provide details of the issue in the Describe your problem field.

-- Beside Based on the problem described, we need to create a service order to replace your device, click Next.
+- Based on the problem described, you need to create a service order to replace your device, and click Next.

 - Follow the steps to complete your service order.